tbmreza/hh200/bin/README.md

 - [ ] windows (winget, scoop)

 Awesome but not essential for now:
-- [ ] wasm (replacing standard otp with wasm-targetting beam language)
+- [ ] wasm
 - [ ] android (as an app that manages and runs .hhs scripts)

 Where we don't see prospect users:
-- embedded systems (maybe even impossible with haskell GC and erlang/otp runtime)
+- embedded systems (maybe even impossible with haskell GC)